Recording Academy fires ousted CEO, citing investigations

 The academy said the decision was reached after “two exhaustive, costly independent investigations” about Dugan and her allegations.
 It said the reviews found “consistent management deficiencies and failures,” though no specifics were offered.

-Dugan had been on administrative leave since mid-January, when she was ousted amid a complaint about her treatment of a longtime Recording Academy employee.
-Dugan had also raised several issues about the way the organization ran and accused its top lawyers of acting inappropriately toward her during a business meeting, which she detailed in a discrimination complaint filed with the Equal Employment Opportunity Commission.
+Dugan had been on administrative leave since mid-January, when she was ousted after a complaint of mistreatment from a longtime Recording Academy employee, which the academy said Monday was one of multiple complaints from people across the organization.
+Dugan had raised several issues about the way the organization ran and accused its top lawyers of acting inappropriately toward her during a business meeting, which she detailed in a discrimination complaint filed with the Equal Employment Opportunity Commission.

-Dugan’s attorneys Douglas H. Wigdor and Michael J. Willemin said in a statement that the academy’s decision to fire her and immediately notify media outlets “further demonstrates that it will stop at nothing to protect and maintain a culture of misogyny, discrimination, sexual harassment, corruption and conflicts of interest.”
+Dugan said Monday that the academy’s investigations did not include interviews with her, or address her claims of conflict of interest and voting irregularities.

-“The decision is despicable and, in due course, the Academy, it’s leadership and its attorneys will be held accountable under the law,” the statement said.
+“While I am disappointed by this latest development, I am not surprised given the Academy’s pattern of dealing with whistle blowers,” She said in a statement. “ So, instead of trying to reform the corrupt institution from within, I will continue to work to hold accountable those who continue to self-deal, taint the Grammy voting process and discriminate against women and people of color.”

 Dugan’s ouster played out days before the academy’s most important night, the Grammy Awards, a ceremony that made no mention of her or her allegations of a rigged voting process for some of the ceremony’s top awards.